 2. Mix your resin and hardener — good enough — together.

-Mixing and measuring (see number 1) are 75 percent of the success when it comes to resin casting.
+Mixing and measuring (see number 1) is 75 percent of the success when it comes to resin casting.
 You need to mix carefully and thoroughly, making sure you scrape the sides of your cup and mixing utensil several times during the process.
 As particular as I am about measuring, I am just as fussy about mixing.
 Even when you think you have it mixed together, you need to mix more.
 My personal rule is that I mix the resin and hardener together for 10 percent of the pot time.
 For example, with the Resin Obsession super clear resin, pot time is approximately 25 minutes.
 That means I will mix the resin and hardener together for 2 1/2 minutes, all while scraping the sides of my cup and stir stix at least 3 times during the process.

 Here’s how I like to mix resin and hardener:

 3. Fail to learn the details about the resin you are using.

 At a minimum, you need to know the minimum and maximum mixing amounts for the resin, pot time, intended uses, and limitations specific to that resin.
 All resins are not the same!
 While experience working with one resin is incredibly useful for enhancing your skills, it doesn’t always transfer to working with a new resin.
 Start by reading the instructions of the resin you want to use and learn all you can.
 Ask the retailer or review the manufacturer’s website to look for additional information like frequently asked questions and resin troubleshooting advice.